2019 Overnight – Boston, June 22-23

 13 years and still going strong, Boston Strong!
 The Tommy Fuss Team is back on home ground this year in Boston for our 13th annual Overnight Walk.
 What a tremendous tribute to Tommy and the goals of the AFSP.

 The Red Sox-Yankees rivalry will be hot this year, according to Dan Shaughnessy in the Boston Globe.
-Botticelli is showcased at the Isabella Stewart Gardner Museum, and in June The Rolling Stones will rock Gillette Stadium as part of their 2019 ‘No Filter’ tour.
+Botticelli is showcased at the Isabella Stewart Gardner Museum.
 The Museum of Science is presenting Defeating Disease, an exhibit about “…the progress that has been made over time to defeat infectious diseases.”

 The Tommy Fuss Team is working to fight a disease, too.
 The most optimistic way to view suicide prevention efforts is also to look at “the progress that has been made over time.”
 The American Foundation for Suicide Prevention was founded by a group of families and scientists in 1987.
 Today they are the largest private funder of suicide prevention research, built on a platform of Support, Research, Education and Advocacy.
 More than a million people are part of the movement the AFSP started.